lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 Running an Open edX Course*.

 ====================================================
-Report for Not-Yet Enrolled Students
+Report of Not-Yet Enrolled Students
 ====================================================

 Course teams for invitation-only courses can now track enrollment status from